Informfully/Documentation/docs/source/apple.rst

 Requirements
 ------------

-* Apple Developer Account and Apple device with XCode
+* Apple Developer Account and Apple device with Xcode
 * iPhone distribution certificate

 Building the App
 ----------------

-Navigate to the frontend folder in the command line.
+Navigate to the frontend folder on the command line.
 Run the following command on a clean working branch to create the temporary iOS project.
 We will discard all changes after uploading the iOS app/testing the iOS app.